TO SCHOOL OR NOT TO SCHOOL-- THAT IS THE QUESTION

 Metric 1– Percentage of Positive Cases Below 5% of Tests (WHO)— this datapoint represents the the total percentage of positive tests among those tested and not the percentage of positive tests among the general population.
 Currently most major cities in the United States are FAILING in this metric, suggesting that there are considerably more positive cases within the community.

-— this measure is an indirect function of the current success or failure with respect to measures intended to reduce community spread such as social distancing, limiting group gatherings, face cioverings, hand washing and other hygiene measures.
+Metric 2– Regular-Interval (weekly) Decrease In New Cases (CDC)— this measure is an indirect function of the current success or failure with respect to measures intended to reduce community spread such as social distancing, limiting group gatherings, face cioverings, hand washing and other hygiene measures.
 Currently most major cities in the United States are FAILING this metric, suggesting that these measures are not being diligently or consistently practiced.

 Metric 3– New Cases Below Threshold of 10:100,000 Population (CDC)— this metric provides epidemiologic data demonstrating the clear shift from older to younger patients.
 It is no surprise that cases began to spike after taking a sequestered group of 18-30 year-olds and granting them virtually unrestricted access to beaches, bars, restaurants, and other places of large social gathering.
 Currently most major cities in the United States are FAILING this metric, suggesting that the 'Re-Opening of America" was too much, too soon.

-Metric 4– R(infectivity rate) Below 1.0 (CDC)— this measure is again closely tied to community-based mitigation strategies.
+Metric 4– Ro (infectivity rate) Below 1.0 (CDC)— this measure is again closely tied to community-based mitigation strategies.
 This number depicts the number of individuals that an infected individual is believed to be able to infect.
 Case spikes and surges are indicative of increased infecti vity rates.
 In other words, the more strategies to reduce spread fail, the higher this number will climb.
 There is no doubt that prematurely opening school campuses to in-person learning will increase the infectivity rate-- not only on-campus, but in the communities where the students, faculty, administrators and staff reside.
 Currently most major cities in the United States are FAILING this metric with rates around 1.2-1.4, suggesting that when schools re-open the brick-and-mortar campus, an already sub-optimal infectivity rate will increase.

 Metric 5– Decrease in Total Hospitalizations (CDC)— the math is simple... more infected individuals, means more individuals requiring hospitalization and critical care.
 It is illogical to suggest that community spread has been mitigated to the point where schools could or should re-open, when the number of hospitalizations in so many locations continues to be beyond the threshold to suggest adequate mitigation and containment.
 And as we now move to this 'new ophase' described by the White House COVID-19 point-person, where community spread is now exploding within smaller cities, towns and rural locations, we can only expect to see the number of hospitalizations further increase.
 Currently most major cities in the United States are FAILING this metric, suggesting that we are nowhere near being ready to resume on-campus learning.